Spomky-Labs/otphp/UPGRADE.md

 Here's an overview what has been changed between versions and if you have to do any work when upgrading.

+## 1.0.0 to 1.1.0

+Nothing to upgrade

+### Changes
+ - Re-factored Doctrine dependency into persister service

 ## 0.3.0 to 1.0.0

 First officially "stable" release.